vxnuaj/Learning-Arc/02-conv-nets/02-papers/01-AlexNet/01-alexnet.md

 <br>
 <br>

-- [ ] Local Response Normalization (Read Paper First, get to it as you get there.).

 # AlexNet

 Prior to modern day Computer Vision, machine learning (not even dl yet), wasn't about the algorithm but rather about the pre-processing pipelines and feature extractors that were used to prepare a given dataset.